top of page

 Elly Jansen 2.jpg

 The 2025 Elly Jansen Awards are now open for submissions!
 The two award categories are outlined below.
+If you have any questions please email the awards committee.

 Award for Original Articles